apoorvaaaa5/layeredtestDflipflop/README.md

             q <= d;
 endmodule
 ```
+### Explanation of the Design:

+- The module d_ff defines a D Flip-Flop with additional reset and preset functionalities.

+- The always_ff block is triggered on the rising edge of clk, reset, or preset.

+- If reset is high, the output q is set to 0.

+- If preset is high, the output q is set to 1.

+- If both reset and preset are high, q is set to 0 (reset has priority).

+- Otherwise, q follows the input d on the next clock edge.

 ## Testbench Structure
 The testbench follows a layered approach and consists of the following components: